jdeguire/buildPic32Clang/README.md

 If you install Python using the installer from the Python website, you need to make sure your PATH is updated.
 There is a little checkbox early on in the installer that is easy to miss to do that.
 You might also see an option to install "tcl/tk" or something like that.
 You want that selected.
 If you install Python from the Windows Store, then these should be handled for you.

 Once you install Python, you'll need to install a couple of packages using Python's package manager.
-You need `pyyaml` and, if you want to build docs, `sphinx`.
-Run `pip3 install pyyaml sphinx` to install both.
+You need `pyyaml` at minimum.
+You can get it with `pip3 install pyyaml`.
+If you want to build the documentation, then you'll also need to run `pip3 install sphinx sphinx-reredirects myst-parser`.
 You might see warnings about scripts not being in your PATH if you are using the Windows Store version of Python.
-I was able to ignore those, but you can add the locations to your PATH if you run into issues.
+You will probably want to add those to your PATH or use the install from the Python website.

 You should install and use the Windows Terminal app.
 This script uses ASCII control codes to provide a running status of what the script is doing and the old console does not support those